Careers360 Logo

 Types of Vector

-• Equal vectors: Vectors A and B are equal if their magnitudes and directions are the same.
+• Antiparallel vectors: A and B are anti-parallel if their directions are opposite.

-One vector is a non-zero, negative multiple of the other vector.
+- One vector is a negative multiple of the other that is not zero.

-A unit vector is a vector with a fixed magnitude that points in a specific direction.
-A vector (A) can be expressed as the product of a unit vector (Â) in its direction and magnitude.1705455717008
+• Unit vector: A unit vector is a vector with a fixed magnitude that points in a specific direction.
+A vector (A) can be expressed as the product of a unit vector (Â) in its direction and magnitude.

 Addition of Vectors

-(A) Parallelogram law of addition of vectors: If two vectors A and B are represented by two adjacent sides of a parallelogram, both pointing outward from a common point (with their tails coinciding), then the diagonal drawn through the intersection of these two vectors represents the resultant vector.
+(A) Parallelogram law of addition of vectors: The diagonal drawn through the intersection of two vectors, A and B, represents the resultant vector if they are represented by two adjacent sides of a parallelogram, both pointing outward from a common point (with their tails coinciding).

-(B) Triangle law of addition of vectors: According to the Triangle Law of Vector Addition, if two vectors are represented by two sides of a triangle, their sum or resultant vector is represented by the third side of the triangle, but in the opposite direction.
+(B) The Triangle Law of Vector Addition states that if two vectors are represented by two triangle sides, then the third side of the triangle represents their total or resultant vector, but in the opposite direction.

 1705459918209